linguisticmind/search-in-subs/README.md

        Unmatched   Number of subtitles in the file that did not have matches.
        Matched %   Percentage of subtitles in the file that had matches.

-       In the Average row:
+       In the 'Average' row:

        Matched     Average number of subtitles per file that had matches.
        Total       Average number of subtitles per file.
        Unmatched   Average number of subtitles per file that did not have matches.
        Matched %   Average percentage of subtitles per file that had matches.

-       In the Total row:
+       In the 'Total' row:

        Matched     Total number of subtitles in all files that had matches.
        Total       Total number of subtitles in all files.
        Unmatched   Total number of subtitles in all files that did not have matches.
        Matched %   Total percentage of subtitles in all files that had matches.

-       In the File column of the Total row, information is  presented  in  the following format:
+       In  the  'File'  column of the 'Total' row, information is presented in the following format:

        <Matched> / <Total> (<Unmatched>) <Matched %>

-       Where the <placeholder> values represent the following:
+       Where the placeholder values represent the following:

        <Matched>     Total number of files that had matches.
        <Total>       Total number of files.